Monthly Five Day Scientific Fasting and Meditation Retreat – Reclaim Clarity and Rebuild Self Immune System

 Other meditations will include:

-Chair Meditation.
+Sitting meditation and chair meditation.
 A combination of Vipassana (mindfulness) meditation and Sheng Zhen healing meditation.
 Sheng Zhen healing meditation is very age-friendly, with simple, graceful movements that activate healing energy throughout the body.
 Vipassana meditation is designed to allow the mind to escape its habitually chaotic, mindless, flow by training it to be fully present to each arising moment, beginning with the ever- arising movement of the breath throughout the otherwise stilled body.
 The practice has been compared to taming a wild elephant by tying it to a post.
 At first the elephant constantly fights against its restriction, but gradually it comes to accept it, so that even if the rope is untied from the post the elephant does not wander off.
 So too, as mindfulness develops, you do not feel yourself to be controlling the mind, so much as settling into a relaxed, but alert, awareness, called “bare awareness,” whether such bare awareness remains fully with the breath or on the thoughts or feelings that inevitably still arise.
 Done as a daily practice, Vipassana eases our worries and anxieties.
 Our heart becomes settled as our mind, habitually attuned to each arising moment, gains a liberating clarity.

 Apply new discoveries in the science of happiness by exploring seven science-based habits of well-being: relationships, caring, flow, wellness, positive mindset, spiritual engagement and meaning, and strengths and virtues.
 In particular, we explore the intimate relationship between physical and psychological well-being, with a focus on the impact of exercise, circadian rhythms, and nutrition, including the exciting new discovery of psychobiotics.
 Learn about the remarkable parallels between the new science and ancient wisdom on well-being in a setting that encourages self-exploration and critical inquiry.
 Participants will walk away with concrete tools to cultivate one or more of these happiness habits and explore how to use these habits in personal life, professions, and communities.